open-education-polito/org-website/README.md

 # Copyright note

-This website is build by @libremente.
+This website is build by @libremente for Open Education Polito.
 Copyright `<surf> AT <libremente> DOT <eu>`.

 ## Base theme